-Kubernetes is an open-source, portable, and extensible platform for scaling, deploying, and managing containerized applications and services for automation as well as declarative configurations.
+Kubernetes is an open-source, portable, and extensible platform for scaling, deploying and managing containerized applications and services for automation as well as declarative configurations.
 Using Kubernetes you can configure, automate, and manage the creation, movement, and deletion of containers, monitoring, and easy scaling of the containers.
-Kubernetes also help you in management, automation, and configuration of balanced scheduling of the containers.
+Kubernetes also help you in the management, automation, and configuration of balanced scheduling of the containers.

 Kubernetes is designed specifically for software development and operations working together to develop the final solution.
 It uses declarative constructs for composing applications, interacting with the applications, and managing applications.
 Kubernetes enables the portability and operability of advanced software systems.
 Developers can easily adopt GitOps workflows into their development pipelines.

 A container includes an entire runtime environment like an application, configuration files, plus all its dependencies, other binaries, libraries and bundled into one package.
-A container could be of less size approximately ten of megabytes in size due to this; a single server can host many containers.
+A container could be of less size approximately ten megabytes in size due to this; a single server can host many containers.
 Containerized applications can start instantly and quickly and can be instantiated in just in time and can be free up easily.
-A major benefit of using a container is modularity; you can split the applications into models and run instantly.
+A major benefit of using a container is modularity; you can split the applications into models and run them instantly.

-When comparing to virtual machines, containers are lightweight, portable, and efficient.
+When compared to virtual machines, containers are lightweight, portable, and efficient.
 However, managing containers is a tricky and complex task.
 As there is a rapid increase in the containers market so admins need something more than containers.
 It was required to have something beyond just containers: monitoring multiple containers for shared resources, management of running containers, handling the not utilized – dead containers, auto-scaling of the containers, connecting containers to different external resources, and moving the containers.

 Kubernetes was introduced as a de facto standard for container orchestration.
 It comes with the power of containers and simplified management of clusters and services.
 Kubernetes helps you in building cloud-native systems and service implementation through small containers cloud.
 It is useful to add and adopt a range of services with easy use of containers.

 Kubernetes allows an entire cluster deployment with workloads.
 It is composed of one master node and multiple worker nodes with applications run through Pods.
 A pod is nothing but grouping containers in a logical manner.
 These groupings can be scheduled with shared resources.
-Multiple containers are handled by Pods to run a host machine and share the other resources like networking, container runtime information, and storage.
+Multiple containers are handled by Pods to run a host machine and share other resources like networking, container runtime information, and storage.

 With Kubernetes architecture, we can enable a single administrator to manage thousands of containers running simultaneously.
 It is also helpful in Workload portability and orchestration of containers for on-site deployments to clouds (public or private) and to hybrid deployments.